Trying to decrease your exposure to microplastics?

 Stainless steel can be put in the oven, but it’s not microwave safe.

-Silicone is iffy… Some research suggests that it can leach endocrine disruptors at temperatures over 300° (the microwave doesn’t usually get that hot).
-So I would say that silicone is definitely safer than plastic in the microwave, but if you want to be precautionary, you may want to try and keep silicone away from the heat when possible.
+Silicone is iffy… Some research suggests that it can leach endocrine disruptors at temperatures over 350° Fahrenheit (the microwave doesn’t usually get that hot).
+So I would say that silicone is definitely safer than plastic in the microwave, but if you want to be precautionary, you may want to try and keep silicone away from high heat when possible.

 Also, if your glass will be going through rapid temperature changes (like from the freezer to the oven), make sure you go with borosilicate glass.

-Now, let’s get on with our recommendations for materials and brands!
+Now, let’s get on with my recommendations for materials and brands!

 1. Glass Food Storage Containers